Remyakshaya1105/Customer-Segmentation-and-Prediction/README.md

 # Application
 - A Streamlit web app is built where users can input RFM values and get the predicted customer segment instantly.
  # Conclusion
--This project demonstrates how data analytics and machine learning can be used to segment customers effectively and support business decision-making.
+- This project demonstrates how data analytics and machine learning can be used to segment customers effectively and support business decision-making.